MicrosoftDocs/dynamics-365-project-operations/articles/prod-pma/project-timesheet.md

 3. The first time that you sign in, you're prompted for your user name and password.
 Enter your credentials.

 4. You'll be signed into your default company.

 ## Submit a project timesheet

 You can create and submit a project timesheet in the app.
 You can base a new timesheet on information from a previous timesheet, saved lines, or project assignments.
 If you're designated as a delegate, you can also enter a timesheet for another worker.
-To create a timesheet as a delegate, select the **Menu** button and then select a resource name..
+To create a timesheet as a delegate, select the **Menu** button and then select a resource name.

 The timesheet page will create a new timesheet for the timesheet period, based on the current date.
 The work week will be displayed.
 If the timesheet period